 Work this simple snowflake in a single color or with iridescent thread to make it look like it is changing colors with the light.
 Once you've discovered the satisfaction that comes from making needlepoint ornaments, you'll no longer be content with ready-made decorations.

 01 of 02

 Working the Easy Snowflake Needlepoint Project

 These simple stitch techniques will showcase the points in the design and allow for the use of an open, airy background technique.
-The completed design measures 2.5 inches square, and there are 35 needlepoint stitches wide and high that you can work in two hours or less.
+The completed design measures 2 1/2 square inches, and there are 35 needlepoint stitches wide and high that you can work in two hours or less.

 Not only is this project ideal for making needlepoint ornaments, but it can also be used to create window mobiles, beverage coasters, appliques, and patches for sewing on sweaters and other clothing, as well as beautiful needlepoint accents for winter home decorating.

 When reading the needlepoint chart, treat each colored square as one stitch.
 For tent or continental stitches, this means working at the intersection of one vertical and horizontal thread of the needlepoint canvas.